The Research Group Images, Words, and Ideas

 The aim of this website is mainly to show some of the activities of the research group “Images, Words, and Ideas”.
 It also introduces some resources that are somehow relevant.
 Of course, they are likely to change over time as our interests moving forward.

 The research group Images, Words, and Ideas explores young people’s and children’s everyday activities when interacting with digital tools, such as consoles, mobile devices or glasses for living in 3D worlds.
 Communication contexts and entertainment settings are intertwined in our work, based on three axes:

 - Everyday life and new media, understood from the concept of participatory culture.

 - The performances, productions, and messages built by children and young people, contemplated both as active participants and producers.
-From this approach, we focus on the processes new literacies acquisition.
+From this approach, we focus on the processes of new literacies acquisition.

 We look for research results colliding with social affairs.
-During the past ten years, we have been collaborating with children, young people, families and schools, exploring new ways of entertainment that enable children and adults to develop as global citizens in their communities, in particular as producers as well as active receivers of media content.
+During the past ten years, we have been collaborating with children, young people, families, and schools, exploring new ways of entertainment that enable children and adults to develop as global citizens in their communities, in particular as producers, as well as active receivers of media content.

 We have collaborated closely with IT-related private foundations and companies.
 Especially relevant are the agreements between the research group and Electronic Arts in Spain (2006-2012) and those signed with Microsoft Spain, Cedro, Universal Pictures, and Telefónica (2007-2008), and more recently with Telefónica (2018)..

 Alcalá de Henares.
 The University of Alcalá, October 2020, 26 – 28.
 The core theme contemplated will be the social changes happening at breakneck speed.
 These changes are understood to be secured in cultures and subcultures, supported by multiple technologies and communication settings.
 Fast social changes will be the central food for thought of this conference.
 These changes are understood to be secured in cultures and subcultures which, in one way or another, explain the human tactics used for survival in this ever-changing world.